NAEP-AS-Challenge/reading-prediction/readme.md

 cells contain weights indicating the seriousness of that disagreement.
 Often, cells one off the diagonal are weighted 1, those two off 2, etc.

-The equation for quadratic weighed kappa and further information is available at: <https://en.wikipedia.org/wiki/Cohen%27s_kappa>.

 Quadratic weighted kappa typically varies from 0 (random agreement between raters) to 1 (complete agreement between raters).
 In the event that there is less agreement between the raters than expected by chance, the metric may go below 0.
 The quadratic weighted kappa is calculated between the scores which are expected/known and the predicted scores.

+Further information about Quadratic Weighted Kappa is available at: <https://en.wikipedia.org/wiki/Cohen%27s_kappa>.

-Items in the competition have ratings which can range from 0-2 to 0-5.
-Any assigned score outside the range of the item is considered an unscorable response (e.g., condition codes assigned by human raters), is treated as missing data, and no prediction should be made for that
+Items in the competition have ratings which can range from 0-2 to 0-4 Any assigned score outside the range of the item is considered an unscorable response (e.g., condition codes assigned by human raters), is treated as missing data, and no prediction should be made for that